Open contracting going local

 Bloomberg Associates has been a partner from the very beginning and introduced us to the Mexico City team.
 This partnership is in line with our strategy to build a field of organizations engaging on open contracting.
 Bloomberg Associates have since promoted open contracting in other cities, in the U.S. and beyond.

-The pilot project in the city’s finance department is a work in progress.
-As it expands to include the other agencies and engages more stakeholders, we will continue to support the project’s implementation and share what we learn.
+As the project expands to include the other agencies and engages more stakeholders, we will continue to support the project’s implementation and share what we learn.
 The pioneering work on the portal is now available as a model for other government agencies.